example42/example42.github.io/_drafts/2016-04-11-the-fourth-generation-of-example42-puppet-modules.md

   - A huge amount of modules have been deprecated.
 For specialized tasks there are better alternatives around, for common package, service, files management Tiny Puppet can do the same.

-  - The repository layout has been overhauled: from a collection of submodules to a Puppet **control-repo** with a Puppetfile (with Example42 and third party modules), sample local roles and profiles, sample Hiera data
+  - The repository layout has been overhauled: from a collection of submodules to a Puppet **control-repo** with a Puppetfile (with example42 and third party modules), sample local roles and profiles, sample Hiera data

   - Vagrant and (soon) Docker environments are added to the repo for testing Puppet code and data.

-  - The repository is now more suitable as a starting, point for a flexible and decently structured Puppet infrastructure.
+  - The repository is now more suitable as a starting point for a flexible and decently structured Puppet infrastructure.

 Work has just begun, a modules set is developed over time.
 Most of the current modules are still in their "NextGen" layout and all of them should work on Puppet 2, 3 and 4.

-We are considering how to evolve: if to follow the backwards compatibility we always wanted to preserve, in terms of supported Puppet versions, or if to drop completely Puppet 3 support and design the new versions of the modules using the most advanced techniques that come with the Future parser.
+Fourth generation is for Puppet 4.

+The sample profiles in the puppet-modules repository work only on Puppet 4, backwards compatibility may be preserved in the single component modules.

-In the next months we will see how this generation evolves and I have reasons to believe that it will be luckier than the previous also because something has changed in the meantime: there a company behind example42, not just a single person.
+In the next months we will see how this generation evolves now the and I have reasons to believe that it will be luckier than the previous also because something has changed in the meantime: there a company behind example42, not just a single person.

 Per Aspera ad Astra